-The dropshipping business model allows stores to fulfill customer orders directly from a wholesaler or manufacturer.
-That means you, the store owner, don’t need to keep products in stock or worry about shipping.
+The dropshipping business model allows online stores to fulfill customer orders directly from a wholesaler or manufacturer.
+That means you, the ecommerce retailer, don’t need to keep products in stock or worry about shipping.
 You simply transfer orders to a dropshipper who handles all the inventory and logistics.
 You essentially tap into the power of the supply chain without having the burden of inventory.

 There are quite a few big advantages of going this route, especially if you are new to ecommerce.
 But as you become more established in your business, it can create some potential risks and headaches as well.

-Here are the benefits and risks you need to consider when it comes to using a dropshipping company.
+Here are the benefits and risks you need to consider when it comes to using a dropshipping company for your online store.